 A Driving Force for Good

 The latest generation of in-vehicle dash cams and drive recorders are fast becoming an essential tool for modern police forces and law enforcement agencies, protecting officers and the communities they serve.
 By combining high-resolution, dual-camera recording with GPS location data and 4G connectivity, providing live updates via a Cloud-connected management system, drive recorders allow police forces to monitor officers in real-time.

 Just as importantly, by capturing police work as it happens and making it available both in real time and for later review, the latest drive recorders ensure that police forces are more accountable.
 Where police vehicles are recording, communities can be reassured that officers are far more likely to be courteous and work to higher professional standards.
 And should police standards slip, there’s more likely to be video evidence to support a complaint.
 Either way, the end result is safer communities that are protected by better trained and more professional officers.

-VIA recently launched the VIA Mobile360 D700 Drive Recorder, a full-featured, compact dual camera 1080p driver recorder that is available with custom software support and seamless cloud integration.
+VIA recently launched the VIA Mobile360 D700 AI Dash Cam, a full-featured, compact dual camera 1080p driver recorder that is available with custom software support and seamless cloud integration.
 Its unobtrusive and compact design includes GPS support with live tracking using a customizable app, a 3-axis G-sensor and four infra-red LEDs that ensure a clear video stream of the vehicle’s interior at all times.
-In short, the VIA Mobile360 D700 Drive Recorder is highly suited for deployment in Law Enforcement vehicles.
+In short, the VIA Mobile360 D700 AI Dash Cam is highly suited for deployment in Law Enforcement vehicles.

 You can also watch this short introductory video: